Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Intrinsic alignment spectra from simulations

 \subsection{Ellipticity and tidal shear}

-The ellipticity, $\epsilon$, of a subhalo shape is a spin-2 quantity (it is invariant under rotations of integer multiples of $\pi$) which can be parameterized in several ways in terms of the shape and orientation of the subhalo.
-All parameterizations are essentially equivalent so we can make a choice which suits the problem at hand.
+The ellipticity, $\epsilon$, of a subhalo shape is a spin-2 quantity (it is invariant under rotations of integer multiples of $\pi$).
+It can be parametrized in several ways in terms of the shape and orientation of the subhalo.
+All parametrizations are essentially equivalent so we can make a choice which suits the problem at hand.
 In many cases it is convenient to express the ellipticity as \mbox{$\epsilon = \epsilon_+ +\mathrm{i} \epsilon_\times$} where $ \epsilon_+$ represents stretching along a defined axis and $\epsilon_\times$ represent stretching along an axis at 45\degr \ to this.
 It is always possible to find such a decomposition \citep{stebbins1996weak}.

 We can then express the two components of the ellipticity as